Immune System - Overview

 Antibiotics can be used to help your child's immune system fight infections by bacteria.

-antibiotics for viral infections or using the wrong
+by a different bacteria.
+Using antibiotics for viral infections or using the wrong

-antibiotic to treat a bacterial infection can help bacteria become resistant to the antibiotic so it won't work as
+antibiotic to treat a bacterial infection can help bacteria become resistant to the

-the right amount of time.
+as prescribed and for the right amount of time.
 If antibiotics are stopped early,

-the bacteria may develop a resistance to the antibiotics and the infection may come back again.
+the bacteria may develop a resistance to the antibiotics.
+Then the infection may come

-Note: Most colds and acute bronchitis infections will not respond to antibiotics.
+Most colds and acute bronchitis infections won't respond to antibiotics.
 You can help

 provider for antibiotics in these cases.